How to Save Money on Your Trip to Vanuatu

 Make sure you secure your cash, however, as petty theft does happen in Vanuatu.

-Learn more about paying your way through the islands using What is the Best Way to Pay in Vanuatu?
-LINK#TT016 and keep your cash safe following our Vanuatu Safety Tips.
+Learn more about paying your way through the islands using What is the Best Way to Pay in Vanuatu? and keep your cash safe following our Vanuatu Safety Tips.

-3.Exchange Currency Before Arrival or at Port Vila's Banks
+3.Exchange Currency at Port Vila's Banks

 For the National Bank of Vanuatu, there is no difference in their exchange rates between their airport branch and in town, which is handy to know.
-However, their cruise passenger exchange rates at the kiosk at port are less advantagous, so we recommend that cruise passengers exchange currency at the National Bank of Vanuatu branch in town, located on Rue de Paris.
+However, their cruise passenger exchange rates at the kiosk at port are less advantageous, so we recommend that cruise passengers exchange currency at the National Bank of Vanuatu branch in town, located on Rue de Paris.

-4.Book Shore Excursions Independently and in Advance
+5.Book Shore Excursions Independently and in Advance

 Let's be honest, cruise lines have a reputation for charging eye-watering prices for shore excursions, and we've seen markups of up to 300%!